 Breeding, hatching of larvae, fleas dwelling in your carpets.
 In short, an infestation again.

 The key to cleaning your carpets COMPLETELY from a flea invasion is Steam Cleaning.

 Steam cleaning not only removes fleas but also gets rid of mildew, dust mites, and other allergens.

 The high temperatures and pressure from the steam cleaning are likely to kill fleas for good.
-I am positive you want to eliminate an infestation and never want fleas back again.
+I am sure you want to eliminate an infestation and never want fleas back again.

 You should consider the following guidelines to achieve this purpose.

-The easiest and most common way for fleas to gain entry in your house is through your pet.
-When your pet comes in after playing in the garden for some time, you pet them and love them as usual.
+The easiest and most common way for fleas to gain entry into your house is through your pet.
+When your pet comes in after playing in the garden for some time, you dote on them and love them as usual.

 What you might not pay attention to is that their skin might be providing residence to fleas.
 They lay eggs there as well.